Noceba-Jack/CaseFlow/README.md

 - Visual Studio Community 2019

 ## Project Status
 This project is currently in the initial development stage.
-Further improvements and additional features may be added in the future.
+Further improvements and additional features will be added in the future.

 ## Contributing
 This is a solo project and contributions are not being accepted at this time.